 Below is my favorite whole grain pancake recipe.
 My recent post about healthy ways to start your day inspired me to cook it for my husband this morning.
 It’s not a recipe I would use during the week partly because it’s high in calories and partly because I don’t have time.
 However, for a nutrition-packed Sunday treat its hard to beat and always gets a big thumbs up from my family.

 1 cup + 2 tablespoons buttermilk

 1 tablespoon melted butter

 Mix the flour, baking powder, baking soda, sugar, and salt in a large bowl.
 In a jug beat together the buttermilk, egg, and melted butter.
 Stir the wet ingredients into the dry ingredients and mix together until just combined.
 Do not over-mix and don’t worry too much about lumps.
 Add the blueberries to the mixture.

 Heat a pan or griddle and spray with oil.
 Make pancakes using 1/4 cup of batter for each one.
 Fry until little bubbles appear on the surface of the pancake and the bottom is golden then flip them over and fry on the other side.

-Serve with natural maple syrup.
-We are big fans of this maple syrup that is made in the traditional way on a small family farm in the Berkshires, Massachusetts.
-This natural syrup is a source of minerals such as calcium, potassium and magnesium, proteins, amino acids and trace vitamins such as Niacin, B5, B2 and, unlike honey or corn syrup, it only has 80 calories per ounce.
+Serve with natural maple syrup: natural syrup is a source of minerals such as calcium, potassium and magnesium, proteins, amino acids, and trace vitamins such as Niacin, B5, and B2.